payola/Payola/docs/user_guide.md

 #### Viewing

-When on the Dashboard, or listing all available data sources, click on a data source to view it.
+When on the Dashboard, or listing all available data sources, click on a data source to view its details.
+In the case of a data source, you will switch into a browse mode, where you are able to explore the data stored in the data source.

 ![Loading Initial Vertex](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/loading_initial_vertex.png)

 You'll be presented with a neighborhood of an initial vertex.
+What is an initial vertex depends on implementation of the underlying data fetcher.
+Those, which comes bundled with Payola just choose one random entity from the data source and use it as the starting point of the data source exploration.

 ![Initial Vertex](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/initial_vertex.png)

-Such a subgraph can be viewed in many ways.
-The default one, presented to you, is a simple table.
+The initial graph (neighborhood of the initial vertex) can be viewed in many ways.
+Payola comes bundled with several visualisation plugins.
+By default, a graph is visualised as a table of tripples.
+Each tripple represents a relation between two entities.
+This makes you able to quickly determine the contents of the graph as well as its size.
+Later, you can switch to a mode which renders a graph on your screen.

 You can navigate through the graph by following the vertex links in the table.
 Click on the 'server' icon in front of the link to view the vertex using a different data source.